Jointly Modeling and Clustering Tensors in High Dimensions: Numerical Experiments

-In this section, we investigate the finite-sample performance of the proposed \texttt{HECM} algorithm and compare it with two existing solutions, including \texttt{Kmeans} which applies K-means clustering directly to the vectorized tensor samples and the dynamic tensor clustering method (referred to as \texttt{DTC}) proposed by \cite{sun2019dynamic}.
-Let $\bU_k^\ast$, $\bSigma_{k,m}^\ast$, $\bOmega_{k,m}^*$ for all $k,m$ denote the true mean, covariance matrix and precision matrix, respectively.
-The following evaluation criteria are considered.
+In this section, we investigate the finite-sample performance of the proposed \texttt{HECM} algorithm and compare it with three existing solutions, including \texttt{Kmeans} which applies K-means clustering directly to the vectorized tensor samples, the dynamic tensor clustering method (referred to as \texttt{DTC}) proposed by \cite{sun2019dynamic} and the doubly enhanced EM algorithm (referred to as \texttt{DEEM}) proposed by \cite{mai2020doubly}.
+We focus on the \texttt{HECM} algorithm without sample splitting in Algorithm \ref{alg1}, as it has higher data efficiency in practice.